Senka Holzer, PhD

 Soon after earning my PhD, I was awarded the Austrian Science Fund fellowship, which supports research abroad in some of the world’s top labs.
 My next destination was the University of California, Davis, where I enjoyed the opportunity to broaden my knowledge of heart physiology.
 In addition, I pursued my parallel interest in how the mind and body affect each other, by completing two more programs – Professional Coaching for Life and Work, at the UC Davis Extension, and the Science of Happiness, at UC Berkeley.

 I’ve started the Science2Wellbeing in order to share empirical and experimental findings that have helped me create a state of satisfaction that weathers the ups and downs of life in a constantly changing world.
-Joining forces with Michelle and Carole led to a fantastic opportunity of creating unique up-to-date, science-based coaching tools and strategies that we are now ready to share with you!
+Joining forces with a team of Master Coaches to integrate this research into the professional coaching industry led to a fantastic opportunity of creating unique up-to-date, science-based coaching tools and strategies that we are now ready to share with you!